bramjohnson/legally-distinct-games/README.md

 - Example: two players are tied for one PlayerHunter score, but one has a much higher score for another PlayerHunter
     - How do we ensure that the players get chosen to optimize score? https://en.wikipedia.org/wiki/Assignment_problem

+# Players
+Health not number but some enum or something...